PolishedTomato/swiftUI-100-days/README.md

+SwiftUI Day 21

+.font() modifier to change the size of font.
+However, in the selected font size append modfifier .weight() can also specify the thinness of selected font size.

+.clipShape() modifier change the shape of Image.
+However, unlike most modifier which accpet a var or enum, clipshape() take a struct.
+Ex .clipShape(Rectangle())

+////////////
 SwiftUI Day 20

 Color are views too.
 For example, Color.red, Color.blue, etc. When used as a view color automatically take the whole area except safe zone.
 Safe zone is where apple display system info, and can be turn off by .ignoreSafeArea().